yk-tanigawa/docker-jupyter/README.md

 # Yosuke's docker image of Jupyter notebook environment

-To normalize computing environment across different computing resources, Yosuke uses Docker image of Jupyter notebook.
-This repository contains [Docker file](Dockerfile) and helper scripts.
+To normalize the computing environment across different computing resources, Yosuke uses a Docker image of Jupyter.
+This repository contains a [Docker file](Dockerfile) and helper scripts.
 The image is pushed to [Docker Hub](https://hub.docker.com/r/yosuketanigawa/jupyter_yt).
 In some computing environment, we use Singularity to run the container image.

 ## How to run some commands within the container?

 We have a wrapper for `singularity -s exec`.
-Assuming that you some have symlink to one of the `helpers/run-simg-*.sh` script, you can call the script like this.
+Assuming that you have a symlink to one of the `helpers/run-simg-*.sh` scripts, you can call the script like this.

 ```{bash}
 bash run-simg.sh R